Fundraising during Lent; The enterprise challenge

 General Annual Fundraising

 In the spring term we raise money for CAFOD and vulnerable Children and Young People locally and across the globe.
+During the school year we have raised over £4000 to raise funds for overseas development through CAFOD, with classes selecting ‘World Gifts’ to purchase with the funds they raise.

 Throughout the year our Children and Young People are involved in many fundraising activities and events, including raising money for various charities and other worthy causes.